Frequently Asked Questions

 Where does Happipad operate?

 Happipad is headquartered in Kelowna, British Columbia.
-Our services are available to all Canadian residents.
+Our services are available to residents of Canada.

 Section 2: About shared living